|

 reasons of her own.

-This is the US premiere of Canadian
+This is the US premiere of

-playwright Colleen Wagner's oft-times excruciatingly brutal look at
+Canadian playwright Colleen Wagner's oft-times excruciatingly brutal

 the fact that the playwright is working on a universal level here.
 She

-puts the case from the victim's perspective into the hands of the mother
+puts the case from the victim's perspective into the hands of the

 of a victim of rape as an act of genocidal war, but she's first and

-foremost a mother and her pain is unrelated to the "cause" which unleashed
+foremost a mother and her pain is unrelated to the "cause" which

 the violence.
 The fascinating thing in the author's construct, however,